Our Solutions for Public Safety

-- Provided more tools for police to identify gangs;
+- Provides more tools for police to identify gangs;

 - Lengthened the statute of limitations for prosecuting auto theft;